Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Conclusions

 \section{Conclusions}

-This paper has introduced a new technique for identification of nonlinear systems which may produce autonomous oscillations, i.e. system oscillations which are produced internally by the dynamics rather than as a response to a periodic input.
+This paper has introduced a new technique -- Transverse Robust Identification Error -- for identification of nonlinear systems which may produce autonomous oscillations, i.e. system oscillations which are produced internally by the dynamics rather than as a response to a periodic input.

 A convex optimization procedure is developed which minimizes an upper bound on a local measure of simulation error -- the long-term divergence between a model simulation and the recorded data.